Acer Aspire E5-573G-56RG

 Model: The Acer Aspire E5-573G-56RG is an entry-level computer for everyday use by consumers.
 The Windows 10 system features an Intel Core i5 dual core processor and 8 GB of RAM for smooth multitasking.
 In addition, it comes with a 1 TB HDD for all your pictures, videos, games, and documents.
 With just above 2.27 kg (5 lb), the computer is very handy.
 The Full-HD display makes for beautiful graphics.
 Its good graphic card can play almost any game.
 The design is very skinny and clean.
 There isn't too much going on and it looks sophisticated.

 The sound system is crisp and limits sound distortion.
 Its custom equalizer allows users to change the music type for each situation from movies to gaming.
 Thanks to a webcam videos telephone is possible via Skype or any other software.
 The battery life is decent at 5 hours of continuous usage.
 This means a longer time away from the plug and you can take it with you on-the-go.
 An HDMI output allows connecting your laptop to a TV or projector for business or pleasure, since you can watch movies or present your business idea.
 This laptop is suitable for average everyday computer users.NVIDIA GeForce 940M: Mid-range graphics card of the GeForce 900M series, based on the Maxwell architecture.
-With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Modern games should be playable with these graphics cards at low settings and resolutions.
+Casual gamers may be happy with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 5200U: Broadwell-based ULV (ultra low voltage) dual-core processor for notebooks and ultrabooks.
 Offers an integrated HD Graphics 5500 GPU and is manufactured in 14 nm.» Further information can be found in our Comparison of Mobile Processsors.